 The construction industry is being fast taken over by green technology with a lot of talks about its benefits being held among building tycoons.
-At the heart of the concept lie the methods of construction ensuring durability and sustainability putting less stress on the environment.
+At the heart of the concept lies a formidable construction punch list to ensure durability and sustainability; which could eventually put less stress on the environment.

 Green technology aiming a lower carbon economy: